dflook/python-minifier/docs/source/transforms/convert_posargs_to_args.rst

-Combine Positional Argument to Arguments
+Convert Positional Argument to Arguments
 ========================================

 This transform converts positional only arguments into normal arguments by removing the '/' separator in the